HMS Shipham (M2726)

 HMS Shipham was one of 93 ships of the Ham-class of inshore minesweepers.

 Their names were all chosen from villages ending in -ham.
 The minesweeper was named after Shipham in Somerset.

+From at least 1970 to 1985, HMS Shipham was known as XSV Shipham.
+During this period she was in service with the Royal Naval Auxiliary Service (R.N.X.S.) along with several of her sister ships, including Portisham, and Thakeham.
+The change from, Her Majesty's Ship - HMS to auXiliary Service Vessel - XSV was to avoid confusion between an armed warship, and a civilian crewed, unarmed, training vessel, yet still under Admiralty control.